Spider-Man: No Way Home: Cast

 An Oscorp electrical engineer from an alternate reality who gained electric powers after an accident involving genetically modified electric eels.
-The character was redesigned for No Way Home, forgoing his original blue Ultimate Marvel-based design from Marc Webb's The Amazing Spider-Man 2 (2014) in favor of a yellow one more similar to his mainstream comic book appearance.
+The character was redesigned for No Way Home, forgoing his original blue Ultimate Marvel-based design from Marc Webb's film The Amazing Spider-Man 2 (2014) in favor of a yellow one more similar to his mainstream comic book appearance.